nanomq/nanomq/README.md

 $PROJECT_PATH/nanomq/build$ cmake -G Ninja -DNOLOG=1  ..
 $PROJECT_PATH/nanomq/build$ cmake -G Ninja -DNOLOG=0  ..

+4. Mqueue support:

+For macos, mqueue is not support, you can set -DMQ=0 to disable it.
+It is enabled by default.

+$PROJECT_PATH/nanomq/build$ cmake -G Ninja -DMQ=1  ..
+$PROJECT_PATH/nanomq/build$ cmake -G Ninja -DMQ=0  ..

 ## Communties

 You can Join us on Slack channel: